Blog Home > What is the best way to recycle printers and copiers?

 In a nutshell, it is called print recycling.

 You can easily recycle your old printer, copier, and print cartridges.
-Most importantly, if you dispose of your printer responsibly, there will be no toxic materials or e-waste left in landfills.
+Most importantly, if you dispose of your printer responsibly, no toxic materials or e-waste will be left in landfills.
 All printers are recyclable, including inkjet, laser, 3D printers, large-format, industrial, and even mobile printers.

 Below we list a few options you have when you are ready to recycle your printer: